 [bctt tweet=”It is not joy that makes us grateful, it is gratitude that makes us joyful. – Dr. Brene Brown” username=”iriediva”]

 I love that the monthly spread isn’t dated so you can write in whatever month you’re currently at.
 It gives you a good bird’s eye view so you know what you have coming up and what you can accommodate in your schedule.

 The weekly pages habit tracker feature is my fave.
 I can instantly see if I slacked off for that week in tasks that count towards my monthly goals so I can take action.

 And the daily page with the timeline keeps me super accountable and on task.
 This is the actual goal setting worksheet that will keep you accountable and push you in the direction of your dreams.

 I think I’m going to get this wall calendar as well.
 It is all of 4′ wide!
 Talk about keeping the fire under your ass.
 I love calendars that are right in front of me and I already have a whiteboard monthly calendar which I LOVE but still want this one.
 I think it will be super awesome at looking back and seeing what happened throughout the year while helping me to plan.

-I am a physical paper type of person and rely very heavily on my journals and goals planner to see everything in front of me.
+I am a physical paper type of person and rely very heavily on my bullet journals and goal planners to see everything in front of me.
 I know there are apps that help with all of this but I am much more successful when I write it all down and have a visual.
 Click here to get a Self Journal or wall calendar.